 The Mumblings are my innermost ramblings.
 Honest, and truthful.
 There’s no fluff, occasionally a few tears, but mostly—at least I hope so—a LOT of bloody laughs.
 Sorry, I swore again.

 I’m a Northern girl in London, combining self-employment with life as a mummy to an energetic toddler boy.
-On Hackney Mama I write about the daily juggle, mumguilt, co-parenting and the chaos that accompanies the joys of parenthood.
+On Boss Like a Mum I write about the daily juggle, mumguilt, co-parenting and the chaos that accompanies the joys of parenthood.

 Dina Maktabi and Nathalie Bernadotte, Kensington Mums